 Ensembl genes and transcripts are classified as known, novel or merged.

 A known gene or transcript matches to a sequence in a public, scientific database such as UniProtKB and NCBI RefSeq.
 The match must be for the same species, otherwise the gene is considered to be novel for that species.
 Ensembl-Havana merges occur when a manually annotated transcript from the Havana project matches to the Ensembl coding sequence exactly.
 Ensembl-Havana merged transcripts are limited to human and mouse.
 Matches to IDs in other databases, such as UniProtKB and NCBI EntrezGene, are listed under External References in the Transcript tab.

-Known miRNAs must have a match in miRBase for the same species.
+Known miRNAs from the annotation of Non-coding RNAs process must have a match in miRBase for the same species.

-Ig segments, non-coding RNA and transient EST gene models are also automatically annotated by Ensembl.
+Annotation of Ig/Tcr Genes, non-coding RNA and transient EST gene models is also automatically performed by Ensembl.
 The genes based on ESTs, or Expressed Sequence Tags, can be a good starting point to determine new isoforms.
 However, these models are not as robust as the known and novel protein-coding set, as ESTs have a high degree of error in their sequence.
 This may not be the case for some human sets, but in the majority, the mRNA and protein sequences used in the main gene set determination are more reliable.
 EST genes have 'EST' in the identifier, such as 'ENSESTG' for a human Ensembl EST gene.
 They can also be used to identify the presence of mRNA, as a confirmation that a transcript is expressed.

 Transcripts are scanned for pseudogene behaviour or false coding sequence.
 A transcript is considered a pseudogene if 1 of these 4 criteria are met:

 - It is a single exon transcript and it matches a multi-exon transcript elsewhere in the genome.